haberdashPI/empriser/plans.md

 X * use periodic texturing to avoid a seam
 X * optimize terrain rendering (if possible)
 X * adding variable coloring to improve texutring
-* add warp to give in impression of globe?? (should be optional)
+X * add warp to give in impression of globe?? (should be optional)

 X * add black border to hexes in the helper views
 X * add legends to make the map easier to read